-If your organisation operates in the EEA, you will need to comply with both UK and EU data protection regulations at the end of the transition period.
+If your organisation operates in the EEA, you need to comply with both UK and EU data protection regulations.
 You may also need to appoint a representative in the EEA.

-- The UK is committed to maintaining the high standards of the GDPR and the government plans to incorporate it into UK law alongside the Data Protection Act 2018 at the end of the transition period.
+- The UK is committed to maintaining the high standards of the GDPR and the government has incorporated it into UK law (the UK GDPR) alongside the Data Protection Act 2018.

 - You will need to comply with the UK data protection regime for your activities in the UK.